 - In the main menu of VuGen, Go to Record -> Record

-- In the quick taskbar, you can see a red button when you hover the cursor then it displays the message ‘Record (Ctrl+R)’
+- In the quick taskbar, you can see a red button when you hover the cursor, and then it displays the message ‘Record (Ctrl+R)’

 You can choose either of the options to launch the recording window.

-- Action Selection: List out vuser_init, Action, vuser_end or any custom action which you have added before starting the script recording.
+- Action Selection: List out vuser_init, Action, vuser_end or any custom action that you have added before starting the script recording.
 The default option is ‘Action’.

 - Recording mode:

 - Record: It depends on the type of application.
-If you have windows based standalone application then choose ‘Windows Application’ option.
+If you have a Windows-based standalone application then choose the ‘Windows Application’ option.

 - Application: Select the application type or browser based on the type of application.
 This option is not applicable for ‘Remote application via LoadRunner Proxy’ and ‘Captured Traffic File Analysis’.

 - URL Address: Enter the URL of the application.
-Only applicable to Web Browser option.
+Only applicable to the Web Browser option.

 - Start recording: It provides an option for the delay in recording.